The Big Picture On House Hacking:

 What Is House Hacking?

-House hacking involves using your home as a source of revenue, to offset your housing costs.
+In simple house hacking definitions, it involves using your home as a source of revenue, to offset your housing costs.

 In the classic multifamily house hacking strategy, that meant buying a duplex, triplex, or fourplex and moving into one unit, while renting out the others.
 The rents from your neighboring units cover your mortgage payment, and ideally some or all of your other housing costs such as repairs and maintenance.